apendergrass/cam5-kernels/README.md

 -----

 Questions/comments?
-Please post in the issues tab.
-Other info: apgrass at ucar dot edu
+Post in the issues tab, or email me at apgrass at ucar dot edu